MAPCATcom/mapcat-ngx-leaflet/README.md

 ### Setup Environment

-You need to have the npm package manager setup and the @angular-cli package installed in global scope.
+You need to have the npm package manager set up and the angular-cli package installed in global scope.
 You can do that with the command:
 ```
 npm install -g @angular/cli
 ```